nabilahnran/KAIAccessClassification/README.md

 Machine Learning Project

 ## Project of PT Kereta Api Indonesia Intership Program
-(have permission to public this project)
+disclaimer: I have permission to public this project, with note: there's no any data customer in it.

 Nabiilah Nuur Ainii, Islamic University of Indonesia (2022)